joaoburatto/DataAssets/README.md

 - Preloads data assets for runtime access.
 - Provides a simple API for accessing data assets globally.

+## Initialization
+- **Editor**: The `DataAssetEditorHelper` ensures all `DataAsset` instances are created and validated when the project changes.
+- **Runtime**: The `DataAssetsLoader` preloads all `DataAsset` instances at startup and registers them for global access.

 ---

 ## How to Use

+### 1. Configure the DataAssets Folder
+Find the `DataAssetConfig` object in your project.
+This object specifies the folder where `DataAsset` instances will be stored.
+Change settings to taste.

-### 1. Create a `DataAsset` Class
+### 2. Create a `DataAsset` Class
 Create a class that inherits from `DataAsset`.
-This class will represent your global data.
+After recompilation `DataAssetEditorHelper` will create the ScriptableObject asset in the folder specified in the config asset.

 ```csharp
 using DataAssetsPackage;